Talha-coder-01/Talha-coder-01/README.md

 - **Artificial Intelligence**: Developing cutting-edge AI/ML solutions that push the boundaries of what's possible.
 - **Robotics**: Building and programming robots that can interact intelligently with their environment.
 - **Embedded Systems**: Creating efficient and powerful systems for the IoT era.

-### 💡 Current Interests

-- Exploring the intersection of AI and robotics
-- Optimizing machine learning models for embedded platforms
-- Contributing to open-source projects in AI and robotics

 ### 🛠️ Tech Stack

 - Languages: Python, C/C++